htrajan/ht-drawsteel/Bestiary/Chimera.md

 | Keywords: Area, Melee, Weapon | Type: Villain Action 1           |
 | Distance: 1 burst             | Target: All enemies in the burst |

-Effect: The chimera uses Bite and Lion’s Toss against each target.
+Effect: The chimera uses Bite and Lion's Toss against each target.

 **Fire Solo**